skodjob/blog/posts/releases/test-frame-release-0.1.0-alpha2.md

 ## Announcing Test-Frame 0.1.0-alpha2: Elevate Your Testing Game

-We are thrilled to announce the latest release of Test-Frame, version **0.1.0-alpha2**, a testament to our continuous effort to provide developers with a robust and intuitive testing framework that simplifies and accelerates the testing process.
+We are thrilled to announce the latest release of Test-Frame, version **0.1.0-alpha2**, a testament to our continuous effort to provide developers with a robust and intuitive testing library that simplifies and accelerates the testing process.
 This release embodies our commitment to innovation, quality, and the open-source community.

 ### What's New in 0.1.0-alpha2?